How Does an eCommerce Website Work?

 How To Promote eCommerce Websites

-If you already have an eCommerce website or plan to soon, you should have a plan to drive traffic to the website.
+If you already have an eCommerce website or plan to soon, you should have a plan to increase traffic to the website.

 - SEO: Search engine optimization is the process of improving your website’s ability to rank in search engines for keywords related to your business.
 Learn about eCommerce SEO services with OuterBox!

 - PPC / Paid Advertising: Paid traffic is another excellent method to drive traffic to your site.
 Paid traffic can be purchased from search engines, other websites, social media outlets, etc. The most popular paid traffic source is Google Ads (formerly Adwords), which follows an algorithmically-influenced auction model.
 If you’re serious about PPC, we recommend leaving your PPC campaigns in our hands.

 - Social Media: You can build brand awareness and leverage social media as an additional source of the traffic to your website.
 Depending on your business, you may even be able to rely on social media traffic to drive a majority of your site’s traffic.
 Some social media platforms make more sense than others depending on your industry.
 Your business should decide which makes the most sense and focus most of your efforts on those channels.
 The big ones to consider are Facebook, Twitter, Linkedin, Pinterest, Instagram, & Google My Business.

 - Referral: Referral traffic, whether organic or paid, is an additional means of driving traffic.
 Network with authoritative voices (trade magazines, blogs, etc.) in your industry to find qualified referral traffic.
 Submitting coupon codes to the coupon aggregators can be a quick and easy way to drive some referral traffic to your site, but it may not be super-qualified.